SimonHansul/EcotoxModelFitting.jl/docs/src/index.md

                 meta.yml
 ```

-We recommend to stick to this organizational format, even if a dataset contains only of a single table. <br>
+We recommend to stick to this organizational format, even if a dataset contains only of single table. <br>
-This format is also compatible with data management systems like [datalad](https://www.datalad.org/). <br>
+One of the compelling reasons is that this format is **compatible with scientific data management systems** like [datalad](https://www.datalad.org/). <br>

 Note that in the example above, each dataset also contains a `meta.yml` file. <br>
 This file contains all the metadata pertinent to the dataset.
 An example is given in the [examples subdirectory](https://github.com/SimonHansul/EcotoxModelFitting.jl/tree/main/examples/data/dataset_template). <br>
+Providing meta-data is essential for making data re-usable for modelling.

 ### Tidy data frames
 We assume each `DataFrame` to be organized in tidy format *sensu* Wickham, see the [corresponding publication](https://www.jstatsoft.org/article/view/v059i10/). <br><br>